Number format rule

 Adjust the number of decimals, the magnitude, the decimal symbol, and the thousand separator.

-The number format rule lets you switch between number formats.
-You can change things like the number of decimals, the magnitude (e.g. in thousands or millions), the decimal symbol, and the thousand separator.
-You can also add prefixes and postfixes, which is useful if you would like to display something in front or after a number.
+The number format rule gives you full control and customizability of the number format in your object.
+You can change the number of decimals, the magnitude (e.g., in thousands or millions), the decimal symbol, the thousand separators, and more.

 When to use it